v. 1.6 October 2017

 To the left (below), we can see my Web Camera pointing at the computer screen that is simultaneously displaying what the camera sees.
 To the right, I placed my finger in front of the camera and it was multiplied.
 Once you insert an object in front of the camera, the image is formed slowly and inwardly.
 The relationship between the size and position of my finger and the size and position of its first consecutive copy (slightly smaller one to the left) gives us the geometric transformation that is applied recursively to the screen contents in the video feedback cycle.
 The insertion of objects before the camera is also known as the “insertion of image into the video feedback flow” or as the “staining, tainting of flow” when a simple color is added to the flow and it colors the screen.

 The display is constantly fluctuating because the camera is readjusting its sensitivity depending from the level of light in its view.
 When the fluctuations on the screen begin to increase, the camera also begins to readjust its sensitivity more wildly.
 Such behavior leads to possible chaos.
 The camera and the screen represent a dynamical feedback system.
-To see examples from other artists, see here and here.
+To see examples from other artists, see here, here, here and here.
+Summary of works from different artists can be found here below.

 Perceptron simulates the essence of classical video feedback setup, although it does not attempt to match its output exactly.
 For example, it does not simulate the relationship between the TV set, the camera and the mirrors in space, or the effects due to electronic components.
 Instead, it uses a two-dimensional computer screen only in order to transform (morph) geometrically its contents.
 It applies any given complex function f(z, c) that maps each point of the screen to a new location.
 When repeated, the transformation produces a Julia fractal.
 This is unique to Perceptron.
 The selected (or typed in) function is coupled with the pullback effect (with rotation) that zooms in and out.
 See for examples.
 This is intuitively similar to the camera zooming into the screen.